MLP Pickleball: The Complete Guide to Major League Pickleball (2026)

 Each MLP team match consists of four games played back-to-back:

-All four games use traditional side-out scoring to 11 points, win by 2.
-A key tactical element: with two mixed doubles games, teams must decide how to pair their players across those matchups — creating real strategic depth.
+All four games are played side-out to 11 points winning by 2.
+Some key tactics: with 2 mixed doubles games, teams must decide how to pair their players across the 2 mixed doubles games - this introduces some real strategy.

-New for 2026: all 6 players on a roster can play in a match, eliminating the old starter/sub distinction.
-This means coaches have more flexibility to mix and match lineups across the four games.
+New for 2026: all 6 players on a roster can play in a match (no more “starter” vs “sub” distinction), giving coaches more flexibility to rotate players across the 4 matches.

 The DreamBreaker™

-If the match is tied 2-2 after all four games, it goes to the DreamBreaker™ — MLP's signature tiebreaker format and one of the most exciting innovations in professional pickleball.
+If the score is a tie 2-2 after all four games, then the match goes to the DreamBreaker™, MLP's innovative format for deciding ties and one of the most thrilling features of professional pickleball.

 Here's how it works: